physiopy/phys2bids/README.md

 - [**Code of Conduct**](https://phys2bids.readthedocs.io/en/latest/conduct.html)
 - [Developer calls calendar](https://calendar.google.com/calendar/u/0?cid=amoycDQ1MTdhMWdpaHNuNzlnOW1ucHJkMjRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

+## Hacktoberfest
+Hacktoberfest participants, welcome!
+We have some issues for you [here](https://github.com/physiopy/phys2bids/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest)!
+However, feel free to tackle any issue you'd like.
+Depending on the issue and extent of contribution, Hacktoberfest related PRs might not count toward being listed as contributors and authors (unless there is the specific interest).
+You can ask about it in the issue itself!
+Feel free to ask help to the contributors over gitter, happy coding and (hopefully) enjoy hour tee (or tree)!

 ## The BrainWeb
 BrainWeb participants, welcome!
 We have a milestone [here](https://github.com/physiopy/phys2bids/milestone/5) as a collection of issues you could work on with our help.